toshitehdev/greenfield-docs/src/guide/get started/get-started.md

 When you are uploading a file, gas fee will be charged from your current login account, which is also your owner account.

 Besides, once your file is uploaded successfully, you will be charging storage fee under a certain flow rate.
-Learn more about [flow rate](../greenfield-blockchain/modules/billing-and-payment.md).
+You can see more detail about flow rate at [Billing and Payment](../greenfield-blockchain/modules/billing-and-payment.md).

 Therefore, when you are uploading a file, you need to make sure that your owner account has enough balance to cover the storage fee for the following six months. which will be shown as Prelocked storage fee as follow.